unimelb/unimelb-design-system/views/pages/getting-started.slim.md

   p To integrate a local nav into your site, include the following structure after the <code>div role="main"</code>.

   p For nested navigation, use a <code>div class="inner"</code> as demonstrated below.
+You can have multiple levels of nesting, but this is not recommended.
+If your system doesn't allow you to add <code>inner</code> containers, you may omit them and just use nested lists.

 pre: code.html
   ==convert_tags